Industrial demonstrator

 UK Research and Innovation (UKRI)

-The challenge fund brings together the UK’s world-leading research with business to meet the major industrial and societal challenges of our time.
+UKRI’s challenge fund brings together the UK’s world-leading research with business to meet the major industrial and societal challenges of our time.
 It provides funding and support to UK businesses and researchers, part of the greatest single increase in UK science and innovation funding for over 40 years.
 The fund is backed by £2.6 billion of public money, with £3 billion in matched funding from the private sector.
 It is run by UK Research and Innovation, which comprises the Research Councils, Innovate UK and Research England.